Back to Tutorials

 Handing the stream to the AI SDK UI

-Most React chat UIs in this ecosystem are built on Vercel's AI SDK and its useChat hook, which expects a specific message-stream shape.
-Mastra ships an adapter so you don't hand-translate chunks:
+Most React chat UIs in this ecosystem are built on Vercel's AI SDK and its useChat hook, and useChat expects a very specific message-stream shape — not quite the one Mastra produces natively.
+Rather than have you hand-translate every chunk type, Mastra ships an adapter:

 app/api/chat/route.ts